sawyerwatts/CardGamesPrototype/README.md

 ### Applied Example + Value Demo

-Here is an interesting quote from r/SeniorePlatypus:
+Here is interesting quote from r/SeniorePlatypus:

     The idea is to decouple data and processing.
 Allowing multiple systems to operate on the same components.